TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/bfeservice-internal-css.md

   * If the service is hung with a status starting or stopping, try to stop the service `sc stop NSI` and start it again using `sc start BFE`
   * Once the service is started, set the service startup type to automatic by executing `sc config BFE start= auto`

-In case the service is not starting due to an error or an issue with dependent processes, a memory dump needs to be collected to continue troubleshooting.
-If this is case for you, please email us with your approval to collect a memory dump of this VM and we will investigate further.
+If the service is not starting due to an error or an issue with dependent processes, a memory dump needs to be collected to continue troubleshooting.
+If this is the case for you, please email us with your approval to collect a memory dump of this VM and we will investigate further.